hricha-880/Travel-Management-System/README.md

 # Travel-Management-System
-This is a project abouttravelling.
+This is a project about travelling.
+Software project management